Skip to content

 Intermediate 8 min read Updated May 2026

 Shadow engineering is the use of technologies — AI tools, frameworks, libraries, infrastructure components — that haven't been evaluated, approved, or documented by security and platform teams.
-It's the engineering-specific variant of shadow IT, and it's growing faster than any other category.
+It's the engineering-specific variant of shadow IT.

 Why Shadow Engineering Is Different